sequenceiq/blog/source/_posts/2014-04-04-docker-introduction.markdown

 ```
 ###FROM

-Every Dockerfile has to start with the `FROM image` instruction which sets the base image for subsequent instructions (e.g. FROM ubuntu).
-Ubuntu is an
-official image created by the Docker team.
-For our Hadoop based images we used the tianon/centos image as a base.
-Every image can be used as a base image so
+Every Dockerfile has to start with the `FROM image` instruction which sets the base image for subsequent instructions (e.g. in our [Hoya](https://github.com/sequenceiq/hoya-docker) and [Tez](https://github.com/sequenceiq/tez-docker) images we used our [Hadoop](https://github.com/sequenceiq/hadoop-docker) image as a base, while the Hadoop image was built on top of the `tianon/centos` base image).
-you can use ours as a base.
-It is built from a trusted build (more on this later) and its name is: `sequenceiq/hadoop-docker`.
-Browse the containers here:
+A base image is built from a trusted build (more on this later) and in case of Hoya and Tez the base iage name is: `sequenceiq/hadoop-docker`.
+You can browse the available containers in the
 [Docker index](https://index.docker.io/).

 ###RUN